emillarsson1/PicoClima/README.md

 To use the code, simply transfer all files to your Raspberry Pi Pico W microcontroller.

 You will need to edit the Adafruit IO settings in MQTT.py, lines 9 to 17.
-You will also need to edit sensors.py so that the pins matches your phsyical connections on the Raspberry Pi Pico W.
+You will also need to edit sensors.py so that the pin variables matches your physical connections on the Raspberry Pi Pico W.